 What sites does the Conservancy Own?

-Since its beginning in 1980, the Conservancy has acquired more than 465 endangered sites in 43 states across America.
+Since its beginning in 1980, the Conservancy has now acquired 500 endangered sites in 43 states across America.
 These preserves range in size from a few acres to more than 1,000 acres.
 They include the earliest habitation sites in North America, a 19th-century frontier army post, and nearly every major cultural period in between.